Promoting equality and fairness

 Group-level competence requirements derived from the strategy are determined annually by our senior managers.
 The corresponding requirements of operational units and functions are determined by their management teams, and the requirements for departments and individual tasks are determined by departments and in the Succeeding Together! discussions.
 During these discussions, the level of required competences is also assessed and the development needs defined.

 Our leadership principles outline the Orion way of leading people and how to act as a member of working community.
-Leader as a Coach, Skills of Working Together and Personal Leadership, Customer-Focused Leadership, and Leadership in Collaborative Partnership are the four most important themes.
+Our leadership principles are Appreciative Leadership, Brave Leadership, and Collaborative Leadership.
 We offer a Group-level training programme called ‘As a leader in Orion’ for developing management and leadership skills.
 Management training is mandatory for all managers in all countries.
 This is how our management culture, policies and principles are equally implemented in all locations throughout Orion.

 For developing competences and ways of working, we offer a training programme called ‘As a specialist in Orion’ for employees working in specialists positions.
 The programme includes topics such as business understanding, communication and collaboration.